On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Introduction

 \subsection{Statement of the main results}

-Let $E/\Q$ be an elliptic curve, and $p$ a prime of good reduction for $E$.
-We say that $p$ is an \emph{Eisenstein prime} (for $E$) if the $G_\Q$-module $E[p]$ is reducible, where $G_\Q={\rm Gal}(\overline{\Q}/\Q)$ is the absolute Galois group of $\Q$ and $E[p]$ denotes the $p$-torsion of $E$.
+Let $E/\Q$ be an elliptic curve, and let $p$ be an odd prime of good reduction for $E$.
+We say that $p$ is an \emph{Eisenstein prime} (for $E$) if $E[p]$ is reducible as a $G_\Q$-module, where $G_\Q={\rm Gal}(\overline{\Q}/\Q)$ is the absolute Galois group of $\Q$ and $E[p]$ denotes the $p$-torsion of $E$.
 Equivalently, $p$ is an Eisenstein prime if $E$ admits a rational $p$-isogeny.
 By a result of Fontaine (see \cite{edixhoven-weight} for an account), Eisenstein primes are primes of \emph{ordinary} reduction for $E$, and by Mazur's results \cite{mazur} in fact $p\in\{3, 5, 7, 13, 37\}$.
-In this paper, we study the anticyclotomic Iwasawa theory of $E$ at Eisenstein primes $p$ over an imaginary quadratic field in which $p$ splits.
-We restrict to the elliptic curve case largely for simplicity, and it should be noted that our methods apply more generally to the case of elliptic modular forms.